thephpleague/phpunit-coverage-listener/README.md

 ### send

-As default, this library purpose is to collect and then send those payload data into remote location.
+As default, this library purpose is to collect and generate code-coverage data then send those payload data into remote location.
 But if you want to only collect and generate the data, add bellow option :

     <element key="send">
         <integer>0</integer>